jkillingsworth/jkillingsworth.com/_posts/2018-04-23-fixed-fractions-and-fair-games.md

     \end{document}
 {% endlatex %}

 While this is certainly a fair game, look closely at the result of the repeated coin toss simulation.
 The gambler's holdings dip below zero for a few rounds before moving back up.
 This might not be possible if the gambler is unable to borrow a few bucks to temporarily cover his debt.
-Also note that the constant bet size is a smaller percentage of the gambler's stake as his winnings increase, but it's a larger percentage of his stake as his holdings decrease.
+Also, note that the constant bet size is a smaller percentage of the gambler's stake as his winnings increase, but it's a larger percentage of his stake as his holdings decrease.
 What happens if he bets a fixed percentage every time?

 ## Fixed Fraction Bet Size